randyfasion/CodeQuiz/README.md

         - repeat until all questions (3) are answered.

-    - When all questions are answered the end of the quiz is displayed.
+    - When all questions are answered, the end of the quiz is displayed.

         - user will then be able to view their score, and input initials

         - website then stores initials and scores for future references

 ![CodeQuiz](CodeQuizPreview.png)

 Link to Deployed wedsite:

 https://randyfasion.github.io/CodeQuiz/

 Link to GitHub Repository:

 https://github.com/randyfasion/CodeQuiz